Tirzepatide for Menopause Weight Gain: Does It Really Help Hormonal Shifts?

 Counteracting Metabolic Slowdown

 While caloric restriction typically further slows metabolism (adaptive thermogenesis), tirzepatide appears to preserve or even enhance metabolic rate during weight loss.
 Research suggests this occurs through improved mitochondrial function and maintained muscle mass—both critical concerns during menopause.
+The metabolic benefits of tirzepatide extend well beyond the scale, which is particularly relevant for women navigating hormonal changes.

 Clinical Evidence for Menopausal Women